 Both the St. Louis style ribs and spareribs have little meat on them and many cooks choose to grill this style of rib.

-In this article, I’ll be referring to pork ribs as it’s the more common style ribs for grilling when barbequing for friends and family.
+In this article, I’ll be referring to pork ribs as it’s the more common style of ribs for grilling when barbequing for friends and family.

 Why Some Cooks Boil Ribs Before Grilling